Published on July 11, 2024

 Spread is the difference in yield between a risk-free asset such as a Treasury bond and another security with the same maturity but of lesser quality.

-The S&P 500 Index is an unmanaged index that is widely regarded as the standard for measuring large cap U.S. stock market performance.
+The S&P 500 Index is widely regarded as the standard for measuring large cap U.S. stock market performance.
 The index does not incur expenses, is not available for investment, and includes the reinvestment of dividends.

 The fed funds rate is the rate at which depository institutions (banks) lend their reserve balances to other banks on an overnight basis.

-The Bloomberg U.S. Aggregate Bond Index (Agg) is an unmanaged index that is widely regarded as the standard for measuring U.S. investment grade bond market performance.
+The Bloomberg U.S. Aggregate Bond Index (Agg) is widely regarded as the standard for measuring U.S. investment grade bond market performance.
 This index does not incur expenses and is not available for investment.
 The index includes reinvestment of dividends and/or interest income.

 Source for any Bloomberg index is Bloomberg Index Services Limited.
 BLOOMBERG® is a trademark and service mark of Bloomberg Finance L.P. and its affiliates (collectively “Bloomberg”).
 Bloomberg owns all proprietary rights in the Bloomberg Indices.
 Bloomberg does not approve or endorse this material, or guarantees the accuracy or completeness of any information herein, or makes any warranty, express or implied, as to the results to be obtained therefrom and, to the maximum extent allowed by law, neither shall have any liability or responsibility for injury or damages arising in connection therewith.